foraproject/fora-build/README.md

 ## HOWTO

-There are essentially two steps
+There are essentially three steps

 1. npm install 'fora-build'
 2. Write a build.js file